 Do I need to wear a mask on campus?

-Face coverings are required indoors under all circumstances except for an employee working alone in a private office.
-When outdoors, face coverings are required when physical distancing of 6 ft cannot be maintained.
+Face coverings are required indoors under all circumstances except for when working alone in a private office or room or in a student’s residence hall room.
+When outdoors, face coverings are required when physical distancing cannot be maintained.
 We encourage everyone to be prepared and carry a mask with them.

-What if COVID-19 gets worse before August 24th, will SWAU still remain open?
+What if COVID-19 gets worse, will SWAU still remain open?

-Administration is monitoring community spread of COVID-19 daily.
+Administration regularly monitors community spread of COVID-19.
 If the county or state issues an order or if community spread rises to a point that is deemed unsafe, then we will consider moving to LEVEL-RED in our implementation plan.
 This could include partial or full online instruction.

 If a student is coming from a state that is considered a hotspot before school starts, will the student be welcome at SWAU?